Queer In AI: A Case Study in Community-Led Participatory AI: Tensions and Challenges

+Queer in AI sends honoraria, scholarships, and travel grants to people in many different countries, primarily through PayPal and wires.
 Payment disbursal in Queer in AI is highly centralized; for reasons of security oSTEM only allows one Queer in AI organizer to send PayPal payments.
 All wires and credit card payments must be sent by the oSTEM CEO.
 Additionally, payments strain Queer in AI's intersectional values.
 PayPal does not work well in China, India, many countries in Africa, and some countries in South America, forcing reliance on slower and more administratively difficult wire transfers.
 Moreover, U.S. law requires people receiving honoraria and other types of payments to pay US taxes above a certain threshold, which requires a lengthy registration process or significant fees and overhead from Queer in AI.
-Payments also frequently trigger fraud alerts and investigations, which require even more time from and stress on organizers.
+Payments also frequently trigger spurious fraud alerts and investigations, which require even more time from and stress on organizers.

 In summary, marginalization prefigures Queer in AI's funding options, legal and security concerns exert a strong centralizing pressure on financial administration, and the financial system regards many payments, especially to non-Western countries and those making them, with suspicion by default.